Terascale-All-sensing-Research-Studio/geometric-breaks-code/README.md

 # Geometric Breaks: Code to produce fractured models

-Code tested using Ubutnu 18.04 and python 3.8.0.
 Note that you need to have the following apt dependencies installed.
 ```bash
 sudo apt install python3.8-distutils python3.8-dev libgl1 libglew-dev freeglut3-dev